eyhl/group5-pyg-dtu-mlops/README.md

     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the project and running it locally ├── requirements.txt   <- The requirements file for running the docker file as some packages are installed individually │                         in the Dockerfile
+    ├── requirements.txt   <- The requirements file for reproducing the project and running it locally ├── requirements-docker.txt   <- The requirements file for running the docker file as some packages are installed individually
+    │                         in the Dockerfile
     │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported